 Keep Marketing Messages Simple To Avoid Losing Readers with Short Attention Spans

 Although email is light years behind the web, it has advanced, and those advancements make it pretty easy to go overboard with your marketing message.
 The same could happen when trying to provide readers with what you deem to be all the necessary information.
 You have to be careful, though, because if your design is too complex, it could distract the reader and devalue your message.
 If it is too long, it could cause the reader to lose interest and move on to something else.
-Whether it is sales offers on wine specials or updates on your company, one of the golden rules of email marketing is to keep your message simple and straightforward.
+Whether it is sales offers on wine specials or updates on your company, one of the golden rules of opt-in email marketing is to keep your message simple and straightforward.
 Remember, the email is the teaser and should entice the reader to click through to your website.
 Don’t be afraid of not providing enough information.
 If the reader is interested, they will click through, and that’s where you make the sale.

 There are a variety of elements you can choose to implement in your email, but the call to action is one no marketing message can do without.
 Offering a special deal on your best wines, inviting readers to attend a tasting event, getting them to pay a visit for more information, no matter what it is, that specific action must be clearly defined in order for people to follow through.
 Leave it up to them, and they may not be sure what it is you are asking or decide to do nothing at all.
 Both your subject lines and marketing content could be in order, but if your call to action is lacking, none of that will make a difference.

-By simply following the best practices of email marketing, wineries can deploy campaigns that result in more opens, clicks, and conversions.
+By simply following the best practices of opt-in email marketing, wineries can deploy campaigns that result in more opens, clicks, and conversions.
 It all starts with knowing the basics and what it takes to be successful.
 Where you fall on the knowledge tree could be the difference between selling a single bottle or selling multiple cases of your finest brand.